liguowang/cpgtools/docs/source/demo/dmc_logit.rst

 This program performs differential CpG analysis using `logistic regression model <https://en.wikipedia.org/wiki/Logistic_regression>`_ based on proportion values.
 It allows for covariable analysis.
 Users can choose to use "binomial" or "quasibinomial" family to model the data.
-The quasibinomial family estimates an addition parameter indicating the amount of the oversidpersion.
+The quasibinomial family estimates an addition parameter indicating the amount of the overdispersion.

 Options
 ------------